openstack/operations-guide/doc/source/ops-user-facing-operations.rst

 Adding security groups is typically done on instance boot.
 When launching from the dashboard, you do this on the :guilabel:`Access & Security` tab of the :guilabel:`Launch Instance` dialog.
-When launching from the command line, append ``--security-groups`` with a comma-separated list of security groups.

 It is also possible to add and remove security groups when an instance is running.
 Currently this is only available through the command-line